SciML/ReservoirComputing.jl/docs/src/index.md

 ReservoirComputing.jl provides an efficient, modular and easy to use implementation of Reservoir Computing models such as Echo State Networks (ESNs).
 Reservoir Computing (RC) is an umbrella term used to describe a family of models such as ESNs and Liquid State Machines (LSMs).
 The key concept is to expand the input data into a higher dimension and use regression in order to train the model; in some ways Reservoir Computers can be considered similar to kernel methods.

-This package is still very much in development, so expect bugs and strange behaviors.
-If we find something strange don't hesitate to open an issue about it so it can be looked into.

 !!! info "Introductory material"
     This library assumes some basic knowledge of Reservoir Computing.
 For a good introduction, we suggest the following papers: the first two are the seminal papers about ESN and LSM, the others are in-depth review papers that should cover all the needed information.
 For the majority of the algorithms implemented in this library we cited in the documentation the original work introducing them.
 If you ever are in doubt about about a method or a function just type ```? function``` in the Julia REPL to read the relevant notes.